mozilla/remote-settings/docs/deployment.rst

 The reader service has two modes:

-- ``SELF_CONTAINED=false`` (*default*): only collection data is server by the Web API.
-Certificates chains are served from the Autograph CDN and attachments are served from the ``ATTACHMENTS_BASE_URL`` domain.
+- ``SELF_CONTAINED=false`` (*default*): only collection data is served by the Web API.
+Certificate chains are served from the Autograph CDN and attachments are served from the ``ATTACHMENTS_BASE_URL`` domain.
-- ``SELF_CONTAINED=true``: everything is served by the Web API: collection data, certificates chains, attachments.
+- ``SELF_CONTAINED=true``: everything is served by the Web API: collection data, certificate chains, attachments.
 This is relevant when the clients activity must be confined to a single server/domain (eg. on premise instance).

 Official Git Repositories